 GPS co-ordinates – how to use

 Longitude and latitude has been used for centuries by sailors, adventurers and explorers to help them pinpoint their exact location on earth.
 Here at Toilet Twinning we use it to keep track of the village locations where families are building toilets as a result of our educational programmes.
 We show the coordinates in decimal degrees, so please be sure to include the minus symbol if it’s on your certificate.

 - Visit Google Maps online by typing ‘maps.google.co.uk’ into your web browser

-- In the ‘Search Maps’ field, type the latitude number exactly as you see it on your certificate, including the “dash” at the start and the comma at the end.
+- In the ‘Search Maps’ field, type the latitude number exactly as you see it on your certificate, including the “minus” at the start, if there is one, and the comma at the end.
 E.g. “-3.987150,”

 - Enter a “space”